 Many procedures developed at the Cole Eye Institute have been adopted by ophthalmologists around the world, and the institute offers the largest hospital-based continuing medical education program in the United States.
 Our residency and fellowship programs are highly competitive and draw many applicants each year.

-The institute is ranked among the top hospitals for eye care in the country by U.S. News & World Report in its annual hospital survey, making us No. 1 in Ohio.
+The institute is ranked among the top hospitals for eye care in the country by U.S. News & World Report in its annual hospital survey, naming us best in Ohio.

 Cleveland Clinic's Cole Eye Institute specializes in a range of options for treating eye diseases, such as eye surgery, retina disease, diabetic retinopathy and many others.